psychopy/workshops/source/translators/setUpVersionControl.rst

 - download *Git* here:

   - `https://git-scm.com/downloads <https://git-scm.com/downloads>`_

     - (the binary installer is easiest)
+    - You can just choose the defaults

-- The following *YouTube* video quickly shows you how to do this on both Mac and Windows
+- If you need it, the following *YouTube* video quickly shows you how to do this on both Mac and Windows

   - `https://youtu.be/F02LEVYEmQw <https://youtu.be/F02LEVYEmQw>`_

     - The Windows installation process involves clicking through more screens

-  - But you can just choose the defaults

 Step 1b: Sign up for *GitHub*
 ------------------------------

 - Go to `https://github.com/ <https://github.com/>`_
-- Click the button: ``Sign up for GitHub``
+- Click the following button: ``Sign up for GitHub``
 - Provide your email, then create a password and username
 - Verify that you're a human
 - Enter the launchcode that was sent to your email
-- You can glide through the rest of the options
+- You can accept the defaults through the rest of the options

   - If asked *How many team members will be working with you*